Skip to Main Content Back to Top Let's Talk

 • Determine whether you can recover administrative costs.
 Complying with the wage garnishment order may create an administrative burden.
 Some states allow employers to charge employees a small administrative fee.

-Managing employee payroll isn’t always as simple as it seems.
+Managing an employee’s payroll isn’t always as simple as it seems.
 Many HR departments struggle to comply with tax and benefit requirements – payroll garnishment rules only add extra complications you’re not prepared to handle.
 Instead of trying to manage everything in-house, outsource your payroll services.
-Learn more about Higginbotham’s payroll services.
+Reach out today and learn more about Higginbotham’s payroll services.

 Not sure where to start?
 Talk to someone who wants to listen.